o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 [CMake](https://cmake.org/download/) (version 3.21 or newer) is a project generator that O3DE uses for all native C++ builds, regardless of the platform.

 ### Ninja Build System
-The [ninja](https://ninja-build.org/) build system is used by CMake to build the underlying native C++ code for the O3DE project.
+The [Ninja](https://ninja-build.org/) build system is used by CMake to build the underlying native C++ code for an O3DE project.

 ## Optional Software